timthepost/libsplinter/README.md

 And, because it was developed specifically _**for LLM workloads**_, like:

-- Caching, comnbining and feeding output from sanitation workflows
+- Caching, combining and feeding output from sanitation workflows
 - Providing short-term, manageable, auditable and persistent memory capabilities to serverless MCP servers (see [Tieto][3] for a companion project)
 - Providing real-time auditable and replay-able feedback mechanisms for NLP training in assistive-use (cognitive assist for brain cancer survivors),
-- Ephemeral caching of multiple linear vector states (RWKV) as well as namespaced for multi-head transformer-based attention schemes.
+- Ephemeral caching where mutations need to trigger other reactions.

-It is designed to not ever allow old information to leak into new, which is something very innovative for a store that (by primary design) operates in shared memory without persistence.
-Splinter also has no build dependencies outside of glibc (including parsers, etc) and this is very intentional, because it makes splinter much easier to include in larger applications that must undergo rigorous requirements testing and certifications.

-But: _**not everyone needs "hyperscale LLM levels" of paranoia in their engineering**_, so Splinter gives you a choice:
+It is designed to (by default) not ever allow old information to leak into new, which is something very innovative for a store that (by primary design) operates in shared memory without persistence.
+But: _**not everyone needs "hyper scale LLM levels" of paranoia in their engineering**_, so Splinter gives you a choice:

 - **Sterile mode (`auto_vacuum=on`)** — every write zeroes old contents before reuse.
 Perfect for LLM scratchpads and training contexts where stale data must